Skip to content

 Requirements

-• path to the python executable configured in the environment $PATH variable (tip: if you install Python on Windows using the official installer, enable the checkbox to update your $PATH variable during the installation)
+• Ensure the Python executable is included in the $PATH environment variable. (tip: if you install Python on Windows using the official installer, enable the checkbox to update your $PATH variable during the installation)

 Preparing a development environment